George Gore: Chicago

 He made his major league debut with Chicago on May 1, 1879.
 He played in 63 games that first season as the club's starting center fielder and batted .263.
 Gore excelled during his second season with Chicago, leading the league with a .360 batting average, as well as a .399 on-base percentage, and .463 slugging percentage.
 Additionally, he finished in the top five among league leaders in runs scored, hits, doubles, runs batted in (RBIs), bases on balls and singles.

 In 1881 and 1882, Gore continued his hitting success, as he finished in the top 10 in multiple offensive categories.
 He led the league in runs scored both seasons, and walks in 1882.
 On June 25, 1881, he became the first known player to record at least seven stolen bases in one game when the Chicago Tribune noted that Gore stole second base five times and third base three times.
 It considered the all-time record even though at the time stolen bases were not recorded as an official statistic.
 This feat has only been equaled by Billy Hamilton, who also stole seven bases on August 31, 1894.

 The White Stockings failed to finish the 1883 season in first place, after having captured league titles the previous three years.
 Gore's production did not decline despite his team's sinking performance as he was again among the top players in several offensive categories over the next two seasons, including a league-leading 61 walks in 1884.

 In 1885 and 1886 the White Stockings returned to the top of the NL.
 Gore's offensive production continued at a high level, again among league leaders in several categories.
 On July 9, 1885, in a game against the Providence Grays and their pitcher Charles Radbourn, he gathered five extra-base hits, three doubles and two triples.
 He is the first player to accomplish this feat, which has since been equalled many times, but never surpassed.
 After the 1885 season, Chicago played the St. Louis Browns, the American Association (AA) champion, in a best-of-seven series of exhibition games known as the "World Series."
 The series ended with Chicago and St. Louis each winning three games, and one game ending in a tie.
 After the tie game, Gore was suspended for drunkenness and indifference, and was replaced for the rest of the series by Billy Sunday.
 Sunday later converted to Christianity and became a well-known evangelist.
-In 1886, Gore established career highs in bases on balls with 102, which also led the NL, and runs scored with 150, while the White Stockings again finished in first place.
+In 1886, Gore established career highs in bases on balls with 102 (the first player to reach 100 walks in a season), which also led the NL, and runs scored with 150, while the White Stockings again finished in first place.
 Following the season, the White Stockings again played the St. Louis Browns in another exhibition "World Series."
 St. Louis won the series, four games to two.